patterns-app/patterns-devkit/README.md

 ### Consistency and Immutability

-To the extent possible, snapflow maintains the same data and byte representation of `datablock` records across formats and storages.
+To the extent possible, basis maintains the same data and byte representation of `datablock` records across formats and storages.
 Not all formats and storages support all data representations, though -- for instance, datetime support differs significantly across common data formats, runtimes, and storage engines.
-When it notices a conversion or storage operation may produce data loss or corruption, snapflow will try to emit a warning or, if serious enough, fail with an error.
+When it notices a conversion or storage operation may produce data loss or corruption, basis will try to emit a warning or, if serious enough, fail with an error.
 (Partially implemented, see #24)

 ### Environment and metadata

-A snapflow `environment` tracks the function graph, and acts as a registry for the `modules`, `runtimes`, and `storages` available to functions.
+A basis `environment` tracks the function graph, and acts as a registry for the `modules`, `runtimes`, and `storages` available to functions.
 It is associated one-to-one with a single `metadata database`.
 The primary responsibility of the metadata database is to track which nodes have processed which DataBlocks, and the state of nodes.
-In this sense, the environment and its associated metadata database contain all the "state" of a snapflow project.
-If you delete the metadata database, you will have effectively "reset" your snapflow project.
+In this sense, the environment and its associated metadata database contain all the "state" of a basis project.
+If you delete the metadata database, you will have effectively "reset" your basis project.
 (You will NOT have deleted any actual data produced by the pipeline, though it will be "orphaned".)

 ### Component Development

-Developing new snapflow components is straightforward and can be done as part of a snapflow `module` or as a standalone component.
+Developing new basis components is straightforward and can be done as part of a basis `module` or as a standalone component.
 Module development guide and tools coming soon.

 ### Type system details